The half marathon distance is 13.1 miles — it’s exactly half the distance of a full marathon (26.2 miles).

 1. Be consistent with your training

-2. Get your nutrition in check
+2. Dial in your nutrition

-You should eat plenty of protein to support recovery and consume plenty of carbs to fuel your runs.
+- Eat plenty of protein to support recovery and consume plenty of carbs to fuel your runs.

-3. Prioritize rest & recovery
+3. Prioritize rest and recovery

 4. Pace yourself properly